MDMods/MuseDashInfoPlus/README.md

 ## Important Notes

 - If you loaded [SongDesc](https://github.com/mdmods/songdesc) mod, Chart Info will be disabled by default, use configuration to re-enable
-- Text outline feature is currently not supported and will be available in future updates
 - Some data may not function properly for Touhou Danmaku charts due to compatibility issues
 - The Note Counter treats hold notes as two separate notes (counting both the start and end), while the Miss Counter and vanilla game count each hold note as a single note